tmorin/faggregate/README.md

 The [todo-core](examples/todo-core) module is also used by [todo-infra-quarkus](examples/todo-infra-quarkus).
 Therefore, it demonstrates [Immutables](https://immutables.github.io) can be used also into a Native Image.

+### Validation framework

+The library provides a tiny framework ([core-scenario](core-scenario)) to drive and validate the implementation of side effects.

 ## Installation

 The library provides an implementation: `faggregate-core-simple`.